YovkochevPakhlavon/SolarPhysics/README.md

 # Callisto FITS Data Analysis with Python

 This repository provides step-by-step Python scripts and Jupyter Notebooks for analyzing solar radio spectrograms in `.fit.gz` format (from instruments like CALLISTO).
-The aim is to help learners learn how to:
+The aim is to help new users learn how to:

 - Load and visualize FITS files
 - Perform background subtraction
 - Merge data from different instruments
 - Improve axis labeling and visual clarity
 - Download and handle data from online sources
+- Analyze CME events (using different models)
+- Analyze Solar Flares

 ---